amirdy/Building-and-Training-a-GPT-2-Model-from-Scratch/README.md

 #### Example

 **sample_input_text:**
-*'Tommy had a little puppy named Max.
+*Tommy had a little puppy named Max.
 Every day, they went to the park to play.
-Tommy threw a ball, and Max ran to get it.'*
+Tommy threw a ball, and Max ran to get it.*

 **Output:**
-*'Tommy had a little puppy named Max.
+*Tommy had a little puppy named Max.
 Every day, they went to the park to play.
 Tommy threw a ball, and Max ran to get it. <u>**But one day, Max saw a squirrel and chased after it.
 Tommy got angry and said, "Max, you are naughty!
 You should not chase squirrels!"
 Max looked sad and said, "I'm sorry, Tommy.
 I just wanted to play with you."
 Tommy hugged Max and said, "It's okay, Max.
 I forgive you.
 Let's play together again."
-And they played happily in the park.</u>'***
+And they played happily in the park.</u>***